StockNews.com Begins Coverage on First United (NASDAQ:FUNC)

-StockNews.com initiated coverage on shares of First United (NASDAQ:FUNC – Get Rating) in a research report sent to investors on Wednesday.
-The firm issued a buy rating on the bank’s stock.
+StockNews.com assumed coverage on shares of First United (NASDAQ:FUNC – Get Rating) in a report released on Thursday.
+The firm set a “buy” rating on the bank’s stock.

-Several other equities analysts also recently issued reports on FUNC.
-Zacks Investment Research raised shares of First United from a hold rating to a strong-buy rating and set a $25.00 price target for the company in a report on Thursday, February 10th.
-Raymond James boosted their price target on shares of First United from $24.00 to $26.00 and gave the company an outperform rating in a report on Tuesday, February 8th.
+Several other brokerages have also recently commented on FUNC.
+Raymond James boosted their target price on shares of First United from $24.00 to $26.00 and gave the company an “outperform” rating in a research report on Tuesday, February 8th.
+Zacks Investment Research upgraded shares of First United from a “hold” rating to a “strong-buy” rating and set a $25.00 target price for the company in a research report on Thursday, February 10th.

-A number of hedge funds have recently bought and sold shares of the stock.
-Renaissance Technologies LLC lifted its holdings in First United by 28.6% in the second quarter.
-Renaissance Technologies LLC now owns 138,495 shares of the bank’s stock worth $2,414,000 after purchasing an additional 30,784 shares during the period.
-BlackRock Inc. lifted its holdings in First United by 2.8% in the fourth quarter.
-BlackRock Inc. now owns 72,430 shares of the bank’s stock worth $1,358,000 after purchasing an additional 1,945 shares during the period.
-Pinnacle Holdings LLC lifted its holdings in First United by 3.5% in the third quarter.
-Pinnacle Holdings LLC now owns 61,286 shares of the bank’s stock worth $1,140,000 after purchasing an additional 2,101 shares during the period.
-Geode Capital Management LLC lifted its holdings in First United by 1.5% in the third quarter.
-Geode Capital Management LLC now owns 47,813 shares of the bank’s stock worth $889,000 after purchasing an additional 695 shares during the period.
-Finally, Millennium Management LLC acquired a new stake in First United in the second quarter worth about $796,000.
-29.72% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently made changes to their positions in the stock.
+Royal Bank of Canada grew its holdings in shares of First United by 660.3% during the 2nd quarter.
+Royal Bank of Canada now owns 4,113 shares of the bank’s stock valued at $72,000 after purchasing an additional 3,572 shares during the last quarter.
+BHZ Capital Management LP bought a new stake in shares of First United during the 3rd quarter valued at approximately $283,000.
+American Century Companies Inc. grew its holdings in shares of First United by 16.8% during the 3rd quarter.
+American Century Companies Inc. now owns 15,689 shares of the bank’s stock valued at $292,000 after purchasing an additional 2,258 shares during the last quarter.
+Millennium Management LLC bought a new stake in shares of First United during the 2nd quarter valued at approximately $796,000.
+Finally, Geode Capital Management LLC grew its holdings in First United by 1.5% during the 3rd quarter.
+Geode Capital Management LLC now owns 47,813 shares of the bank’s stock worth $889,000 after acquiring an additional 695 shares during the last quarter.
+29.72% of the stock is currently owned by institutional investors.

 First United Company Profile (Get Rating)